walloutlet/Respeaker-Lite-ESPHome-Integration/README.md

 If you encounter a problem, before creating ticket here you may go to PE and Seeed repos, linked above, and see if something changed there.
 I'll gladly accept pull-requests. :)

 ## Why?
-I ditched all proprietary assistants for good about 6 months ago, and dove into Assist all-hands.
+I completely abandoned proprietary assistants in the summer of 2024 and fully committed to Assist all-hands.
 With this board i finally can build device, that will satisfy me and (more important) my family as their trusted voice assistant.

 ## What to do with it?